 Taco Bell Delivers the Sass

 Everyone’s favorite late night taco place has quite the online presence.
 Taco Bell is already well-known for infusing its marketing and ad campaigns with a little comedy, and its social media strategy uses that very same concept.
-In fact, it’s safe to say Taco Bell might be one of the most humorous brands on Twitter.
+In fact, it’s safe to say Taco Bell might be one of the most humorous brands on social media and Twitter.
 From interacting with fans to making jests at the expense of other corporate giants, Taco Bell’s tweets have as much kick as its spiciest sauces.

 A creative and witty tweet is always a fantastic way to get customers talking about your product.
 For Taco Bell, its quips fit naturally into its brand voice.
 Taco Bell has always targeted its campaigns toward a younger, hipper audience, and everyone knows youngsters love a little sass.
 Who doesn’t?